banijolly/genepi-box/README.md

 The tool takes in as input:<br>
 - A zip file (in .zip format) for paired-end short read sequencing data files (FASTQ files) of SARS-CoV-2 samples <br>
 - The sample sheet used for demultiplexing the sequencing run from BCL to FASTQ files (in .csv format)
-- A metadata file containing details of the samples (a tab separated text file)
+- A metadata file containing details of the samples (a tab separated text file).
+A sample metadata file ([Metadata_Sample.tsv](https://github.com/banijolly/genepi-box/blob/main/Metadata_Sample.tsv)) is available in the repository.
+The header of the file (the first row) should remain the same.
+Second row of the sample metadata file contains examples of what values can be entered, this row can be deleted while adding new data.
+User can add their own data to the subsequent rows.
 - A configuration file (text format) to set the options for running the analysis.
-A default configuration file (config.txt) is available in the repository and can be edited to set run parameters to 'on' or 'off'
+A default configuration file ([config.txt](https://github.com/banijolly/genepi-box/blob/main/config.txt)) is available in the repository and can be edited to set run parameters to 'on' or 'off'

 The tool will output a summary report for the analysis, including:<br>
 - Detecting mutations<br>